ciubotaru/bitfield/README.md

 bftogglebit() toggles (i.e. reverses the state of) a bit in a bitfield.

 bfxor() performs bitwise exclusive OR over a pair of bitfields.

+char2bf() writes the contents of an array of chars into a bitfield structure.

+char2bf_ip() writes the contents of an array of chars into a bitfield structure "in-place".

 int2bf() converts an array of integers into a bitfield structure.